Did you know that the word 'accountability' derives from accounting?

-Although finance and accounting may (for some) be quite daunting concepts to approach, it is important to understand the benefits of understanding basic financial management skills for business purposes.
+Although finance and accounting may (for some) be quite daunting concepts to approach, it is important to understand basic financial management skills for business purposes.

 A basic understanding of some of the following concepts are in fact vital to business success:

-Learning how to read, understand, interpret financial statements is crucial to the sounds running of a business, getting investors interested and managing risk.
+-Learning how to read, understand and interpret financial statements is crucial to business fluidity, winning investors, ensuring the business is watertight, and managing risk.

-Today, we are a part of a society which has passed responsibility onto experts, which means that much of the wider population is unfamiliar with basic accounting and finance skills.
-This is quite a shift from the past as for instance in the 1500s in the Netherlands, most of the population knew how to do double entry bookkeeping.
-In fact, “Not only did the Dutch have basic financial management skills, they were also acutely aware of the concept of balanced books, audits and reckonings.
+We live in a society that has passed financial responsibility to the experts, disenfranchising the wider population of basic accounting and finance skills.
+This is quite a shift from the past as for instance in the 1500s in the Netherlands, most of the population knew how to do double-entry bookkeeping.
+In fact, “Not only did the Dutch have basic financial management skills, but they were also acutely aware of the concept of balanced books, audits, and reckonings.
 They had to be.
 If local water board administrators kept bad books, the Dutch dyke and canal system would not be well maintained, and the country risked catastrophic flooding.”